Svedrin/microfw/README.md

 A list of interfaces, and which zone they belong to.
 (Note that unlike shorewall, MicroFW does not require a separate zones definition.)

+If you need to accept traffic for protocols other than TCP or UDP (for instance, to enable IPsec, GRE tunnels or OSPF), this is also configured here.

 ## Rules

 Here's where things get interesting: The rules file defines which traffic to allow or reject.
 This is basically a mixture of shorewall's
 `rules` and `policy` files.

+One rule consists of:

+* Source Zone
+* Destination Zone
+* Source Address
+* Destination Address
+* Service
+* Action

+Actions can be:

+*   `accept+nat`: Allow the traffic and apply masquerading.
+To the destination, it will appear as if the traffic originated from the firewall.
+    Note that for such rules, the source address field must not be set to `ALL`.
+*   `accept`: Allow the traffic.
+*   `reject`: Block the traffic, and send a notification back to the sender to let them _know_ they were blocked.
+*   `drop`: Block the traffic without letting the sender know.
+They'll just run into a timeout.

+Outbound traffic and ICMP traffic is always allowed.

+# Installation

+You can either set things up manually, or use the Ansible playbook provided in the `ansible` directory.

+If you choose to install manually:

+* `apt-get install ipset iptables`
+* Copy `etc/microfw.service` to `/etc/systemd/system/`
+* Copy `addresses`, `services`, `interfaces` and `rules` from the `etc` folder to `/etc/microfw` and edit them to your needs
+* `mkdir /var/lib/microfw`
+* `systemctl daemon-reload`, `systemctl enable microfw`
+* `microfw apply`

 # Usage